Getting Started with ENVI Tutorial

 See the Transforms topic for a list of tools for color sharpening, pan sharpening, and dimensionality expansion and reduction.

 Principal components analysis (PCA) is a commonly used method for reducing the dimensionality of data in multispectral and super-spectral images.
 Use the Minimum Noise Fraction (MNF) tool with hyperspectral images.
-A more detailed discussion of MNF and PCA are provided in the Hyperspectral Analytics in ENVI whitepaper, available from the L3Harris Geospatial Solutions website.
+A more detailed discussion of MNF and PCA are provided in the Hyperspectral Analytics in ENVI whitepaper, available from our website.

 Mask out unwanted features